v43ky/ShortiumPoppyLite/README.md

 ---

 ## Multiple Devices Integration🌟🔥:
-- Based on Purchase, You can Copy and Run the Complete program in multiple PCs/Servers with You License file *(That you obtain via email)* All At Once!🚀🚀
+- Based on Purchase, You can Copy and Run the Complete program in **MULTIPLE** PCs/Servers with your license file *(That you obtain via Email)* All At Once!🚀🚀
-- Manage More than 15 Channels Automating Upload!
+- Manage More than 25 Channels Automating Upload and Multiplying Your Success Rate!

 ## Multi-Channel Management🥳🥳:
 - Allow users to manage multiple YouTube channels.
-- Create Multiple Instances, Link them and Manage!
+- Create Multiple Instances, Link them, and Manage them!
 - Store separate templates, schedules, and quotas for each channel.
-- Has Separate Chrome Instances for Each Channel enablng you to Check Each Channel's Analytics
+- Has Separate Chrome Instances for Each Channel enabling you to Check Each Channel's Analytics

 ## Enhanced Template Management🤯🤯:
 - Group templates by channel.